glauberportella/online-dating-algorithms/README.md

 - Ever see the Black Mirror episode, "Hang the DJ?"
 This is a great example of how more data and simulation testing lead to better predictions.

 ### 3. The dating climate has changed
 People are settling down when they have everything going for them.
-However, this isn't actually happeningTrust issues, fear of repeating the past, and astronomical standards,
+However, this isn't actually happening.
+Trust issues, fear of repeating the past, and astronomical standards are in.
 - Women are more independent.
 This is fantastic but has had some consequences.
 - Technology has provided a window to sensitive information about an individual.
   - Say, there is a religious or political difference that acts as an instant deal breaker between two individuals.